-generally vote against resolutions troduce multiple class share es and vote for resolutions which e 'one share, one vote' structure.
+We will generally vote against resolutions which introduce multiple class share structures and vote for resolutions which introduce 'one share, one vote' structure.

 Share Dilution

 Dilution of shareholders through the issuing of shares to employees can represent a significant transfer of value.
 Dilution limits are an important shareholder protection and should be respected.
 The rules of a scheme must provide that commitments to issue new shares or re-issue treasury shares, when aggregated with awards under all of the company's other schemes, must not exceed 10% of the issued ordinary share capital (adjusted for share issuance and cancellation) in any rolling 10-year period.